YPBConnectPlatform/ypb_machine_learning/README.md

 # Training and hyperparamter optimization for neural networks on the ISIC 2017 dataset

-Toy project for training neural networks on the ISIC 2017 skin cancer dataset using convolutional neural network (CNN)-based transfer learning and the HpBandSter hyperparameter optimization model.
+Training neural networks on the ISIC 2017 skin cancer dataset using convolutional neural network (CNN)-based transfer learning in PyTorch and the HpBandSter hyperparameter optimization model.

 The repo consists of 4 files:
 - DermAI.ipynb -- a Jupyter notebook for training a neural network on the dataset and generating a CSV file of predicted results.